 Right-of-Way Laws in Texas

-People often mistakenly assume that a pedestrian always has right-of-way.
+People often mistakenly assume that a pedestrian always has the right-of-way.
 This isn’t always true.
-Drivers have a legal duty to yield to pedestrians if the pedestrian is in crosswalk, if there is no traffic control for crossing, or if the driver and pedestrian simultaneously emerge from an alley, building entrance, private road or driveway.
+Drivers have a legal duty to yield to pedestrians if the pedestrian is in the crosswalk, if there is no traffic control for crossing, or if the driver and pedestrian simultaneously emerge from an alley, building entrance, private road or driveway.

-However, according to Texas Transportation Code (TTC) Sec.
+However, according to the Texas Transportation Code (TTC) Sec.
 552.005, drivers maintain the right-of-way when the pedestrian is crossing: